 Ten mentors, senior executives from the Group’s Maisons in the Asia-Pacific region and outside entrepreneurs were present Wednesday to coach and challenge the teams.
 They enabled the teams to refine their business models for the final sales pitch ceremony before the Jury.
 The Jury, consisting of Executive Committee members and senior executives from the Group and its Maisons, as well as outside experts, gathered together before an audience of more than 150 people.

 At the conclusion of the ceremony, three teams were awarded for their innovative ideas.
-These ideas meld the talent coming from diverse Maisons within the Group into projects linked to XXX, XXX and XXX.
+These ideas meld the talent coming from diverse Maisons within the Group into projects linked to a sustainable approach of customization of luxury goods; a tailored-made empowerment program for Store Managers; and a unique traveling platform to offer a specific experience of the Group’s Maisons’ ecosystem to Asian clients.

 The winning teams will meet tomorrow to exchange views on this experience and crystallise their projects by working on the next stages with Group experts.
 These experts, who come from diverse departments (environment, digital, IT, HR, finance), will help them fine-tune their projects so that they can be implemented within the LVMH Group.